theapphiker/penn_jobs/README.md

 # penn_jobs
-Collection of scripts that scrape Pennsylvania-based jobs of interest based on keywords.
+Collection of scripts that scrape Pennsylvania-based jobs of interest based on keywords and then emails the results.